HSE Vaccination Programme

 The vaccine is most effective in young people between 12 and 13 years old compared with older teenagers and young adults.

-If you choose to wait until your child is older and finished first year of second level school to get vaccinated, you may need to do this through your GP at your own cost.
+If you choose to wait until your child is older and finished first year of second level school to get vaccinated, you will need to do this through your GP at your own cost.

 If your child is being home-schooled, contact your local health office to get them vaccinated.